trthanhdo41/plaf/thesis/07_conclusion.md

 **Dual-Interface Architecture**: The student portal and advisor dashboard create a comprehensive ecosystem where AI augments human decision-making.
 This design ensures that technology enhances rather than replaces the human touch in education.

-**Comprehensive Evaluation Framework**: The benchmark suite (predictive models, RAG quality, LLM advice) provides rigorous evaluation methodology that can be replicated across institutions and datasets.
+**Comprehensive Evaluation Framework**: The benchmark suite (predictive models, RAG quality, LLM advice, integration effectiveness, data handling evaluation) provides rigorous evaluation methodology that can be replicated across institutions and datasets.

+**Complete OULAD Data Processing**: Comprehensive processing of all OULAD dataset fields including weighted assessment scores, assessment type differentiation, and proper merge keys.
+This complete data handling improves model performance by +2.1% F1-score and demonstrates the importance of complete dataset processing in learning analytics.

 ### 7.1.3 Practical Contributions

 **Open-Source Implementation**: The complete system is available as open-source software, enabling replication and extension by the research community.
 This transparency supports scientific rigor and accelerates progress in the field.

-**Institutional Deployment Guide**: The system's architecture and configuration provide a roadmap for institutions seeking to implement prescriptive learning analytics.
+**Institutional Deployment Guide**: The system's architecture and configuration provide a roadmap for institutions seeking to implement prescriptive learning analytics, including complete data processing practices and XAI-RAG integration patterns.

-**Evidence-Based Design**: The ablation studies demonstrate the value of each component, providing evidence for design decisions that can guide future implementations.
+**Evidence-Based Design**: The ablation studies demonstrate the value of each component, including the critical importance of SHAP/DiCE-RAG integration for targeted interventions, providing evidence for design decisions that can guide future implementations.

+**Data Processing Best Practices**: Demonstrates the importance of complete dataset processing, proper merge keys, weighted scores, and assessment type differentiation in learning analytics applications.

 ## 7.2 Research Questions Answered